laurensharwood/geospatial-toolbook/_build/html/_sources/tlbook_5_analysis.md

 ---

 ## 1st 'Law' of Geography
 "everything is related to everything else, but near things are more related than distant things." - Walder Tobler
 * *not a scientific law, more of a starting point for thinking about why things are happening where*

 ## Spatial Autocorrelation
+Spatial autocorrelation measures how similar values of a variable are relative to how close they are.
+- Values range from -1 to +1, such that -1 would represent a checkerboard pattern and elevation in flat regions would have values closer to +1.

 - Moran's I - measure of spatial autocorrelation

 ## Topological Relations